 Utah Junior Turkey Show

-Poult orders will be processed online.
-The Utah Junior Turkey Show Program has launched an online platform to get started in your turkey projects!
-Link to the NEW website below.
-Raising poultry such as turkeys is a popular activity that many 4-H and FFA youth participate in throughout the United States.
-Typically, these youth start their projects with 1 or 2 day old poults and raise the birds to maturity.
-Their projects culminate when their live birds compete in a state or county sponsored event, such as fairs and livestock shows, that declare a winner of the contest.
-Utah’s State Junior Turkey Show is unique in that 4-H and FFA members raise their birds to market age just like other shows, but then the birds are processed in a state inspected poultry processing plant, cooled in stainless steel tanks, and judged for quality and conformation.
-The top 30 toms and top 30 hens from the judging are then sold at the Utah State Junior Turkey Show auction.
-Remaining birds are often sold at county auctions through out the state.
-Youth are required to submit a record book on their turkey project and are eligible to compete for scholarships sponsored by the show.
+The Turkey Program provides an opportunity for youth to experience the poultry production industry from start to finish.
+At the end of the project the youth will have freshly processed turkeys just in time for Thanksgiving.
+Utah's State Junior Turkey Show is unique in that 4-H and FFA members raise their birds to market age just like other shows, but then the birds are processed in a state-inspected poultry processing plant, cooled in stainless steel tanks, and judged for quality and conformation.
+The top 30 toms and 30 hens from the judging and the heaviest tom and hen are then sold at the Utah State Junior Turkey Auction.
+Many of the remaining birds are often sold at participating county auctions.
+Youth are required to submit a 4-H or FFA record book on their turkey project and are eligible to compete for cash prizes and scholarships sponsored by the show.

 UJTS Website